 - Overdose — The law prioritizes saving a human life above making a drug arrest.
 A person who reports a life-threatening overdose is immune to prosecution for drugs the authorities find at the scene.

-Although youth is not an affirmative defense, drug crime defendants age 21 and under may be eligible for youthful offender sentencing, which would result in reduced penalties.
-When you retain our services, you get skilled attorneys who are determined to deliver the best outcome possible for your cocaine and crack case.
+Although youth is not an affirmative defense, drug crime defendants aged 21 and under may be eligible for youthful offender sentencing, which would result in reduced penalties.
+When you retain our services, you get skilled attorneys in Mount Dora who are determined to deliver the best outcome possible for your cocaine and crack case.

-When you have to fight felony cocaine charges, call Largey Law at 352.508.1485 or contact the firm online to schedule a free consultation.
+When you have to fight felony cocaine charges, contact the firm online to schedule a free consultation.
 We have offices in Tavares, Inverness and Clermont, and our lawyers can meet you in your home or at the jail, even in the evening and on weekends.
 Se habla español.